owlbarn/tutorial/chapters/algodiff.md

 In this section, we will introduce how to implement the differentiation modes using pure OCaml code.
 Of course, these will be elementary straw man implementations compared to the industry standard module provided by Owl, but nevertheless are important to the understanding of the latter.

-We will again use the function in [@eq:algodiff:example] as example, and we limit the computation in our small AD engine to only these basic operations: `add`, `div`, `mul`.
+We will again use the example function as example, and we limit the computation in our small AD engine to only these basic operations: `add`, `div`, `mul`.

 ### Simple Forward Implementation

-How can we represent [@tbl:algodiff:forward]?
+How can we represent the table?
 An intuitive answer is to build a table when traversing the computation graph.
 However, that's not a scalable: what if there are hundreds and thousands of computation steps?
-A closer look at the [@tbl:algodiff:forward] shows that an intermediate node actually only need to know the computation results (primal value and tangent value) of its parents nodes to compute its own results.
+A closer look at the table shows that an intermediate node actually only need to know the computation results (primal value and tangent value) of its parents nodes to compute its own results.
 Based on this observation, we can define a data type that preserve these two values:

 ```ocaml